With hundreds of places to stay, it’s hard to determine the best hostels in Berlin.

 The hostel has its own cafe and microbrewery on-site, which means you can chill out in comfort.
 Circus Hostel also organises karaoke, live music and trivia nights, which are a great way to meet fellow travellers.

 The rooms in the hostel are clean and spacious, with a range of room sizes to meet everyone’s needs!
+It’s also close to museums in Berlin and other attractions in the city.

 There isn’t a kitchen, but other than this, it’s one of the top hostels in Berlin to stay at if you’re on a short trip.